 Will Donald Trump attend men’s ice hockey final in Milan at Winter Olympics?

-The USA and Canada are both favourites to make the final, which is likely to be a politically charged event regardless of the president’s presence
+The USA and Canada will contest the final, which is likely to be a politically charged event regardless of the president’s presence

-US president Donald Trump is reported to be planning to attend the men’s ice hockey gold medal match at the Winter Olympics, should the USA make the final.
+US president Donald Trump is reported to be planning to attend the men’s ice hockey gold medal match at the Winter Olympics.

-The USA and Canada are the two dominant teams and are widely expected to face off in the final on Sunday, with both teams playing semi-finals against Slovakia and Finland respectively on Friday.
+The USA and Canada will face off in the final on Sunday after beating Slovakia and Finland respectively in Friday’s semi-finals.

 Italian outlet Corriere Della Dea reported that local police are already planning security measures for the president should he decide to attend the match, one of the most highly anticipated events of the Games.